Corporate Finance Associates logo

 CFAW offers four primary service lines: Sell Side Advisory (handling divestitures, mergers, and recapitalizations), Buy Side Advisory (managing acquisitions and consolidation strategies), Capital Markets (partner buyouts, acquisition financing, and growth capital raising), and Market Value Assessment (business valuations).
 Their approach combines hands-on senior principal involvement from transaction inception through completion, positioning themselves as a hybrid between large institutional banks and boutique advisory firms.
 They serve businesses across 18 major industry verticals including aerospace/defense, healthcare, technology, energy, and commercial real estate.

-CFAW distinguishes itself through deep industry expertise organized into dedicated Practice Groups, emphasizing that their principals are former entrepreneurs and CEOs who understand business owner challenges firsthand.
+CFAW distinguishes itself through deep industry experience context organized into dedicated Practice Groups, emphasizing that their principals are former entrepreneurs and CEOs who understand business owner challenges firsthand.
 The firm claims to have completed thousands of successful transactions and maintains strict confidentiality protocols while maximizing deal visibility.
 Their geographic footprint and industry specialization allow them to facilitate transactions on national and international scales, providing personal local leadership supported by subject-matter experts.

 Critically, CFAW is an M&A and investment banking advisory firm, not a direct lender of small business loans.
 They focus on middle-market companies and capital structure optimization rather than traditional SBA loans, merchant cash advances, or lines of credit for emerging businesses.
 This represents a significant positioning difference from typical "business-loans" category providers, making them suitable only for established mid-market firms seeking sophisticated advisory services.